alex/what-happens-when/README.rst

 When no protocol or valid domain name is given the browser proceeds to feed the text given in the address box to the browser's default web search engine.
-In many cases the url has a special piece of text appended to it to tell the search engine that it came from a particular browser's url bar.
+In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.

 Convert non-ASCII Unicode characters in hostname
 ------------------------------------------------